johnwcowan/r7rs-work/FuturesCowan.md

 ## Implementation

-This is a high-level description of how to implement this SRFI on top of SRFI 18 or SRFI 21:
+This is a high-level description of how to implement this SRFI on top of SRFI 18 or SRFI 21 such that futures and threads correspond one to one:

 The `current-future` procedure is just `current-thread`.